Mother Appeals for help finding teenage sons PE bag.

 “Unfortunately, my bloody crystal ball wasn’t working that day,” said Mrs. R. U. Kidding “otherwise I would have known to double check he had it when he got in the car”.

-She goes on to recall “He was waiting for me at the bus stop, as he couldn’t be bothered to walk.
-It’s not an excuse, but a bloody bus appeared from nowhere and I shouted to him to move his arse quick into the car.
+She recalled “He was waiting for me at the bus stop, as he couldn’t be bothered to walk.
+It’s not an excuse, but as I pulled in a bloody bus appeared from nowhere.
+I shouted to him to move his arse quick into the car.

-It always happens doesn’t it, the minute you pull in to the bus stop one appears out of nowhere telling you to piss off out of the space”.
+It always happens doesn’t it, the minute you pull in to a bus stop one appears out of nowhere telling you to piss off out of the space”.

-With rolling eyes her son sighed, adding: “Exactly……I had to rush into the car, with mum pulling off before I had a chance to shut the door.
+With rolling eyes her son sighed, adding: “Exactly……I had to rush into the car, with mum pulling off before I’d even had a chance to shut the door properly.
 She should have double checked I had it on me”.